MicrosoftDocs/MIMDocs/MIMDocs/pam/step-1-prepare-corp-domain.md

 If you already have an existing Active Directory (AD) domain with a domain controller running Windows Server 2012 R2 or later, where you are a domain administrator, you can use that domain instead.

-## Prepare virtual machines for hosting PAM software

-PAM work with virtual machines (VMs) with separate drives that are connected to each other on a shared network.
-These virtual machines can be hosted by Windows 8.1, Windows Server 2012 R2, or other operating system platforms.

-You will need a minimum of three virtual machines.
-If you don't already have an AD domain for PAM to manage, you will need one additional VM to act as a CORP domain controller.
-If you wish to configure the PRIV software for high availability, you will also need two additional VMs.

-The drives where the virtual machine disk images will be stored need at least 120 GB of free disk space to hold all the VMs.
-If you plan to deploy for high availability, make sure that the disk subsystem meets the requirements for SQL shared storage.
-The shared storage can be in the form of Windows Server Failover Clustering cluster disks, disks on a Storage Area Network (SAN), or file shares on an SMB server.
-Note that these must be dedicated to the bastion environment; sharing storage with other workloads outside of the bastion environment is not recommended as it could jeopardize the integrity of the bastion environment.

 ## Prepare the CORP domain controller

 This section describes how you can set up a domain controller for a CORP domain.
 In the CORP domain, the administrative users are managed by the bastion environment.
 The DNS name of the CORP domain used in this example is *contoso.local*.